 The Environmental Health Unit maintains its own water bacteria testing laboratory for public and private water supplies.
 The laboratory is New York State and Environmental Protection Agency (EPA) approved and certified to test potable (drinking) water and non-potable (lakes, ponds, streams) water for total coliform and E.coli.

-The Health Department routinely tests all community (cities, villages, mobile home parks) and non-community (restaurants, hotels) water supplies to ensure that total coliform and E.coli levels are absent.
+The Environmental Health Unit routinely tests and monitors all community (cities, villages, mobile home parks) and non-community (restaurants, hotels) water supplies to ensure that total coliform and E.coli levels are absent.

 Private Water Systems

 The Environmental Health Unit tests private water supplies (homes and businesses) when properties are being sold / transferred or when a private homeowner requests a service call.
 Private water samples collected by individuals other than Environmental Health staff are no longer accepted.
 If you'd like to schedule a service request for a staff member to collect a water sample, please click here to complete the request form.